IgorMed12/igormed12.github.io/index.md

 I am interested in general relativity and partial differential equations.
 Here is my [CV](cv.pdf) (updated 11/19/2025).

-I was an undergraduate at Princeton and a master's student at [Cambridge University](https://www.maths.cam.ac.uk).
+I was an undergraduate at Princeton University and a master's student at [Cambridge University](https://www.maths.cam.ac.uk).

 ## Publications and Preprints